rl1987/VLC-Controller/README.md

-VLC Controller is iPhone/iPad/Apple Watch application for remote control of VLC player on your Mac or PC.
+VLC Controller is application for remote control of VLC player on your Mac or PC.

 Features:
 =========